NomiChirps/tplp2/README.md

 1. You will need to have the standard GNU autotools/configure/make toolchain installed on your system, for building OpenOCD.
 1. Make sure you'll have the appropriate permissions to access the pico-debug CMSIS-DAP USB device; this can be accomplished by adding a [udev rule](https://github.com/openocd-org/openocd/blob/master/contrib/60-openocd.rules) and adding yourself to the `plugdev` group mentioned in that rule (or edit the rule to use a different group).
 1. If using Visual Studio Code, install the "Cortex-Debug" extension.
-1. If not using Visual Studio Code, build OpenOCD: `cd openocd; bazel build //:openocd`.
-This will download and compile the appropriate version of OpenOCD within the Bazel sandbox, leaving the binaries in `openocd/bazel-bin/external/openocd/openocd/bin/openocd` and the scripts dir in `openocd/bazel-bin/external/openocd/openocd/share/openocd/scripts`.
+1. If not using Visual Studio Code, build OpenOCD: `cd third_party/openocd; bazel build //:openocd`.
+This will download and compile the appropriate version of OpenOCD within the Bazel sandbox, leaving the binaries in `third_party/openocd/bazel-bin/external/openocd/openocd/bin/openocd` and the scripts dir in `third_party/openocd/bazel-bin/external/openocd/openocd/share/openocd/scripts`.
 Isn't it funny how if you say openocd enough times it doesn't sound like a real word anymore?

 ### To debug under VSCode